For consumers For business

 Labour conditions

-Little of Boohoo’s supply chain is certified by labour standards which ensure worker health and safety or other labour rights, and there is no evidence the brand pays a living wage or implements practices to encourage diversity and inclusion.
+Little of Boohoo’s supply chain is certified by labour standards that ensure worker health and safety or other labour rights, and there is no evidence the brand pays a living wage or implements practices to encourage diversity and inclusion.
+According to the Fashion Transparency Index 2023, Boohoo’s transparency was between 21-30%—remaining in the same bracket as its 2022 score.

 Animal welfare